Analida's Ethnic Spoon

 FAQ's about Ropa Vieja

 • Is ropa vieja keto?
 Yes.
-A serving of ropa vieja has only one carb.
+A serving of ropa vieja has only one gram of carbohydrates.
 Enjoy it on a keto eating plan.

 • When is ropa vieja eaten?
 You can eat it at all times of the day, really!
-Add it to rice for a lunch or dinner.
-There is also recalentada (in scrambled eggs) a Latin American way of eating leftovers.
+Add it to rice for lunch or dinner.
+There is also recalentada (in scrambled eggs), a Latin American way of eating leftovers.
 It translates literally to "reheated".

 • Can I freeze ropa vieja?
 Yes, you must completely cool the ropa vieja before freezing.
 Store in airtight containers for up to 4-6 months.
 For single servings, freeze portions in a muffin tin and pop out the frozen rounds and store in freezer bags.
 Vacuum packing and freezing will extend the shelf life for 1-2 years.